-When heard: whenever the Inverter is on or when the rig is connected to shore power and the Shore Power Charger is recharging the Power Pack.
-From where: in the KL, from the grille at the forward end of the passenger side bed next to the sliding door. in the GL, from the grilles on the forward and inboard sides of the dinette "hassock".
+in 2022 and later GLs, from the grille on the driver's side cabinet just aft of the fridge and under the Murphy bed.

 Source: Inverter/Shore Power Charger/ATS module cooling fan What's happening: the Inverter and Shore Power Charger handle a lot of power and generate heat in the process.
-The Inverter will dissipate 200-250W at idle, so the cooling fan turns on shortly after the inverter is turned on.
+The cooling fan turns on shortly after the inverter is turned on.
 The fan responds to circuit temperature, so as power demands increase so will fan speed and airflow noise.
 It takes some time for the fan to slow and quiet down when inverter loads are removed.
+In 2023 and later models with the FLEX system, a new inverter with greatly reduced idle power dissipation was introduced, reducing near-idle fan noise.

 The Shore Power Charger uses the same cooling fan as the Inverter.
 This component turns on when the rig is connected to shore power and the BMS decides that the Power Pack needs charging.
-This can happen at any time, because all 12V DC loads in the rig are supplied by the power pack, even when connected to shore power.
+This can happen at any time, because all DC loads in the rig are supplied by the power pack, even when connected to shore power.

+In 2023 and later models the power pack heating pads are DC powered.
 User Controls: the fan operates completely under BMS control.
-Keep the inverter off when you're not using it, and minimize 12V DC loads to reduce drain on the power pack.
+Keep the inverter off when you're not using it, and minimize DC loads to reduce drain on the power pack.
 Once the Shore Power Charger begins charging, it will stay on until the power pack is fully charged.
 If on shore power and the SOC gauge gets down to around 80%, expect the Shore Power Charger to kick in.
-Can be confused with: Noise 7 sometimes

-Noise 3: Very faint fan whir that can rapidly change in tone.
+Can be confused with: Noise 7 sometimes Noise 3: Very faint fan whir that can rapidly change in tone.
 When heard: whenever the Pure 3 system is on, but really only when the rig is extremely quiet and you are right next to the emanation point.
-From where: in the KL, from the passenger side bathroom door pocket. in the GL, from the grilles on the forward and inboard sides of the dinette "hassock".
-Source: DC-DC converter What's happening: The DC-DC converter sources the 12V DC loads in the rig from the 48V DC of the power pack.
+From where: in the KL, from the passenger side bathroom door pocket. in pre-2022 GLs, from the grilles on the forward and inboard sides of the dinette "hassock".

+in 2022 and later GLs, from under the Murphy bed Source: DC-DC converter What's happening: The DC-DC converter sources the 12V DC loads in the rig from the 48V DC of the power pack.
 Therefore the DC-DC converter is always on.
 As its loading varies, the converter's cooling fan will change speed quickly to follow.
+Beginning as a rolling change in the 2022 model year a fanless DC-DC converter replaced the fan-cooled converter.
+This new converter makes no noise.
+User Controls: none.